ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     tmpfs                 783M  4.0K  783M   1% /run/user/0
     ~~~

+    The snippets above show that:

-    You'll see that the `root` volume has grown from 24.50 GiB to 50.00 GiB, the `pve` VG does not have any empty space (`VFree`) available, the `/dev/sda3` physical volume also does not have any space (`PFree`) free either, and that the `/dev/mapper/pve-root` `Size` corresponds to what the `root` LV has free.
+    - The `root` volume has grown from 24.50 GiB to 50.00 GiB.
+    - The `pve` VG does not have any empty space (`VFree`) available.
+    - The `/dev/sda3` physical volume also does not have any space (`PFree`) free either
+    - The `/dev/mapper/pve-root` `Size` corresponds to what the `root` LV has free.

 ### Creating a new partition and a new VG in the unallocated space on the `sda` drive

 What remains to do is to make usable all the still unallocated space within the `sda` drive.
-So, let's make a new partition in it.
+You have to create a new partition in it:

 1. In a `root` shell, use the following `fdisk` command: